About the bill

 The provision stated that such bonds could be tax-exempt if they were used for more than 90 percent of a stadium’s construction, under the logic that this would almost never happen.
 After all, most sports teams were owned by billionaires or multi-millionaires who would help front much of the costs.

 However, the opposite happened, as taxpayers started paying for way ...

 Length: 2 pages

-This bill was introduced on June 12, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 12, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 — Sen. James Lankford [R-OK] (Co-sponsor) on Jan 2, 2018

 Jun 12, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.